-Florida Medicaid reimburses for psychiatric services provided in a designated psychiatric bed in accordance with Rule 59A-3.278, F.A.C.
+Florida Medicaid covers psychiatric services provided in a designated psychiatric bed in accordance with Rule 59A-3.278, F.A.C.

-Florida Medicaid reimburses for psychiatric services in a medical bed when all psychiatric beds within a hospital are occupied and there are no psychiatric beds available in other vicinity hospitals.
+Florida Medicaid covers psychiatric services in a medical bed when all psychiatric beds within a hospital are occupied and there are no psychiatric beds available in other vicinity hospitals.